 So, be careful with how much anti-foam you add to the mixture.

-Applying the paint
+Step 2 – Applying the milk paint

 Since there is no priming or sanding required, you can save a few hours of your time right from the beginning.